-CUCC serves on the Boards of Directors of two local housing organizations which CUCC helped found, and hopes soon to return to active participation at a third which offers affordable childcare.
+CUCC elects members to serve on the Boards of Directors of two local housing organizations which CUCC helped found, and we hope to return to active participation at a third which offers affordable childcare.
 If you have skills which you might share with their boards or a passion for affordable housing, please contact us for more information.

 RICH Park Housing